Loader gif

 The case for getting paid now

 It’s your money, and you should get it now – not next year.
-The average American taxpayer gets a of approximately $3,000 per year.
+The average American taxpayer gets a refund of approximately $3,000 per year.
 That’s $250 per month.
 That’s a lot of gas and lunch money, or better yet, cash to pay down credit card debt.

 It’s your money, and you should get it now – not next year. (tweet this)